 The 1986 Environment Protection Act (EPA) provides the foundation for India's biotechnology regulatory framework (see Annex 1) for genetically engineered (GE) plants, animals, and their products and by-products.
-Prior to commercial approval or importation, current Indian regulations stipulate that the Genetic Engineering Appraisal Committee (GEAC), India's apex regulatory body, must conduct an appraisal of all biotech food and agricultural products, and also of products derived from biotech plants and animals or other biotech organisms.
-The Food Safety and Standards Act of 2006 includes specific provisions for regulating GE food products, including processed foods, but the Food Safety and Standard Authority of India (FSSAI) has deferred the approval of food products to GEAC in the absence of regulations and operational infrastructure.
-However, in August 2017, the Supreme Court of India issued directives to FSSAI for framing regulations, which would enable approval of GE food products.
+Prior to commercial approval or importation, current Indian regulations stipulate that the Genetic Engineering Appraisal Committee (GEAC), India's apex regulatory body, must conduct an appraisal of all biotech food and agricultural products, and of products derived from biotech plants and animals or other biotech organisms.
+The Food Safety and Standards Act of 2006 includes specific provisions for regulating GE food products, including processed foods.
+However, the Food Safety and Standard Authority of India (FSSAI) had deferred the approval of GE food products to GEAC in the absence of regulations and operational infrastructure.
+In August 2017, the Supreme Court of India issued directives to FSSAI for framing regulations for approval of GE food products.

 Bt cotton is the only GE crop currently approved for commercial cultivation, and vegetable oils derived from select GE soy and canola are the only products approved for imports in India.
 In the last few years, GEAC has received several applications for import approval of distiller's dried grains with solubles (DDGS), which are derived from GE corn; they have also received applications for GE soybeans, as well as for oil and meal derived from GE soybeans and other processed food products from GE crops.
 Subsequent to the August 2017 court order, GEAC has forwarded the applications for approval of GE food products to FSSAI.
 However, FSSAI is still in the process of making regulations for approval of GE food products.
+Until the FSSAI regulations are formulated, approved and implemented, the approvals of GE food products are currently on hold in India.

-The U.S.-India bilateral trade in food, agricultural and related products was estimated at about \$ 7.0billion in calendar year (CY) 2017, with the balance of trade skewed at 2.5 to 1 in India's favor.
-U.S. exports of products derived from GE crops are mostly cotton (\$435 million), and a small quantity of soybean oil.
-Bt cotton, the only GE crop approved for commercial cultivation, accounts for over 95 percent of India's cotton production, estimated at about 29.7 million bales (480-lb bales) in MY 2017/18 (August-July), of which about 5.2 million bales were exported.
+The U.S.-India bilateral trade in food, agricultural and related products was estimated at about \$7.0 billion in calendar year (CY) 2018, with the balance of trade skewed at 2.8 to 1 in India's favor.
+U.S. exports of products derived from GE crops are mostly cotton (\$333 million), and a small quantity of soybean oil (\$0.1 million).
+Bt cotton, the only GE crop approved for commercial cultivation, accounts for over 95 percent of India's cotton production, estimated at about 26.5 million bales (480-lb bales) in MY 2018/19 (August-July), of which about 3.5 million bales were exported.
 India does not commercially produce animals or animal products derived from agriculture biotechnology, including cloned animals.

-The current ruling National Democratic Alliance (NDA) government has allowed the biotech regulatory system to function but has been indecisive on product approvals.
-GEAC has continued to clear field trials, streamline the approval process, and, in May 2017, cleared the environmental release of locally developed GE mustard.
-However, the government deferred approval of GE mustard due to opposition from right wing organizations and anti-biotechnology groups.
-While senior government functionaries express support for adopting biotechnology, local biotech stakeholders believe that the current government may not allow approval of GE crops until the upcoming parliamentary elections (likely to be held around March-April 2019).
-In 2017 the Ministry of Agriculture and Farmers' Welfare (MAFW) implemented market restrictive actions against biotech seed companies, including price controls on Bt cotton seeds and a proposal for licensing regulations on biotech seeds.
-Such restrictions create significant uncertainty in the agricultural biotechnology sector, and discourage investment in biotech research and development (R&D).
+While the ruling National Democratic Alliance (NDA) government has allowed the biotech regulatory system to function, it has been indecisive on product approvals and generally slowed down the functioning of GEAC.
+In May 2017, GEAC cleared the environmental release of locally developed GE mustard, but the government decided to defer the approval of GE mustard due to opposition from right wing organizations and anti-biotechnology groups.
+Since 2017, the GEAC functioning has slowed down considerably, with no meetings held till now since nearly five months after the NDA government was re-elected in May 2019.
+Earlier in 2017, the Ministry of Agriculture and Farmers' Welfare (MAFW) implemented market restrictive actions against biotech seed companies, including price controls on Bt cotton seeds and a proposal for licensing regulations on biotech seeds.
+Such restrictions create significant uncertainty in the agricultural biotechnology sector and discourage investment in biotech research and development (R&D).